plotly/plotly.py/pages/v6-changes.md

 Plotly.py now takes advantage of recent changes in how Plotly.js handles typed arrays for improved performance.
 See the [performance page](performance.md) for more details.

+!!! note

-> If you are using Plotly.py 6 or later with Dash Design Kit, you may need to upgrade your Dash Design Kit version.
+    If you are using Plotly.py 6 or later with Dash Design Kit, you may need to upgrade your Dash Design Kit version.
 See the [Dash Design Kit Compatibility section on the performance page](performance.md#dash-design-kit-compatibility) for more details.

 ## Dataframe Support